roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is a senior data scientist and technical manager based in Boulder.
+Rory Hartong-Redden is a senior data scientist and technical manager in Boulder, Colorado.
 He's worked with lots of data using lots of Python.

 # Resume

-My resume is lovingly hand-crafted with LaTeX and stored in my [resume](https://github.com/roryhr/resume) repo.

 [Resume](https://github.com/roryhr/resume/raw/master/rhartong_redden_resume.pdf)

 [CV](https://github.com/roryhr/resume/raw/master/rhartong_redden_cv.pdf)

+Check out the [repo](https://github.com/roryhr/resume) if you'd like to see LaTeX.

 # Long Bio
 In early 2020 Rory joined the manufacturing startup [Fast Radius](https://www.fastradius.com/) as a data scientist where he worked in their Chicago office.
 In 2021 Rory moved to Boulder, where he works 100% remotely, and was promoted to manager as the data science team grew.
+Fast Radius would go on to a [SPAC IPO](https://www.nasdaq.com/press-release/fast-radius-announces-completion-of-merger-with-ecp-environmental-growth) on February 7, 2022.
+Just 8 months later the company declared [bankrupcy](https://www.nasdaq.com/press-release/fast-radius-commences-chapter-11-to-complete-its-marketing-and-sale-process-2022-11).
+The remains of Fast Radius were bought at auction by a private equity firm and incorporated into a newly-formed company called SyBridge.

 In 2018 Rory decided to move from Silicon Valley to Linz, Austria to work at [runtastic](https://www.runtastic.com/).